 The American Public Health Association is now accepting abstracts for the 140th APHA Annual Meeting.

 The theme of the meeting is Prevention and Wellness Across the Lifespan.
 Authors are encouraged to submit abstracts on the theme and current and emerging public health issues.

-Submission Deadline: Abstracts are due between February 10-14.
+Submission Deadline — Abstracts are due between February 9-20.
 See the list of components below for specific deadlines.
 Deadlines will not be extended.

-Registration and Membership: You do not have to be an APHA member to submit an abstract.
-However, if your abstract is accepted for presentation, the presenting author MUST become an APHA Individual member and MUST register for the Annual Meeting by the September pre-registration deadline (membership does not apply to Faculty of APHA Learning Institutes or Speakers of invited sessions are excluded).
+Registration and Membership — You do not have to be an APHA member to submit an abstract.
+However, if your abstract is accepted for presentation, the presenting author MUST become an APHA Individual member and MUST register for the Annual Meeting by the pre-registration deadline (membership does not apply to Faculty of APHA Learning Institutes or Speakers of invited sessions).

-Author Disclaimer: Opinions expressed by authors of abstracts represents only the opinions of the authors and do not necessarily reflect the official policy or position of the American Public Health Association.
+Author Disclaimer — Opinions expressed by a speaker represents only the opinions of the speaker and do not necessarily reflect the official policy or position of the American Public Health Association.

-Session Types: Three types of sessions are presented at the APHA Annual Meeting; Oral, Poster and Roundtable.
+Session Types — Three types of sessions are presented at the APHA Annual Meeting; Oral, Poster and Roundtable.
 Please note there are a limited number of roundtables sessions available.
 Individuals may submit as either an Oral or Poster or indicate "no preference."
 Oral presentations will be placed in either the formal theater style session or a roundtable session.
-For more information about each session type visit www.apha.org/meetings/sessions/.
+For more information about each session type visit About the Annual Meeting.

 If any of the below requirements are not met by submission deadline your abstract will be removed

-- Abstracts must be submitted to a specific Section, Special Primary Interest Group (SPIG), Caucus or Forum.
+- Abstracts must be submitted in English to a specific Section, Special Primary Interest Group (SPIG), Caucus or Forum.

 - Do not submit the same abstract to more than one Section, SPIG, Caucus or Forum.

-- Only (1) author can be identified as presenter on an abstract and make the presentation.
+- Only one author can be identified as presenter and make the presentation.

-- The presenting author may only present 3 accepted abstracts.
+- The presenting author may not present more than 3 accepted abstracts.